LavKumarShakya/Solution-Challenge/AetherLearn/context.md

   - A multi-disciplinary learning approach that allows users to choose their preferred style.
   - AI chatbots designed to resolve queries and deliver explanations in a clear, personalized manner.
   - On-demand generation of educational content using AI tools (e.g., creating PDF notes from lecture videos, generating articles, quizzes, and more).
+   - Our platform offers the generation of customized study plans and complete course pathways, tailored to individual interests and learning preferences (visual, auditory, etc.).
+These plans can be created from scratch or built upon pre-generated recommendations powered by Gemini AI.

 ### Core Features Overview
 1. **Universal Search System**